Aakaaaassh/Blockchain-in-Python/README.md

 - Chain: A list that holds all the blocks inside the blockchain.
 - Unverified Transactions: A list that represents all the unverified transactions before being passed into a block.
 - Genesis Block: A block automatically generated when the blockchain is initialized.

+# 6. Adding Blocks to the Blockchain
+Now that we have everything in place, let’s begin adding blocks to the blockchain.

+# 7.Checking for a Broken Chain
+Hashing helps to maintain the integrity of the blockchain.
+In this exercise, we will see this in action.
+Let’s write a .validate_chain() method that checks to see if blocks are linked to each other properly.

+In order to validate the entire blockchain, we must loop through each of the blocks stored inside the blockchain itself.
+Then, we will check through each of the blocks to ensure that the previous hash value matches with the hash value inside our previous block.